ethereum/annotated-spec/forkchoice.md

 | - | - | :-: | :-: |
 | `SAFE_SLOTS_TO_UPDATE_JUSTIFIED` | `2**3` (= 8) | slots | 96 seconds |

+The justified checkpoint can only be changed in the first 8 slots of an epoch; see below for reasoning why this is done.

 ### Helpers

+Here, we define the data structure for the `store`.
+It only has one new subtype, the `LatestMessage` (the vote in the latest [meaning highest-epoch] valid attestation received from a validator).

 #### `LatestMessage`